 A choreographic field research on

-European Wilderness initiated with a visit to the Kôprová and Tichá Valleys in Slovak Carpathian Mountains.
+wilderness initiated with a visit to the Kôprová and Tichá Valleys in Carpathian Mountains.

 Working with the notion of wilderness touches on several